 Although Europeans adapted pyjamas for use as nightwear, the good folk of Turkey, Iran and India wore these loose fitting garments, not just for bed, but for the day-to-day comfort they afforded in hot climes.

-Instead, style yourself in some bold, navy striped pyjamas and give your neighbours’ curtains something to twitch about when you pop out to the bin.
-Not only does the super-comfy feel of poplin against your skin help ease away the cares of the day, but the vertical lines also smooth and elongate your figure.
+Instead, style yourself in some bold, checked loungewear and give your neighbours’ curtains something to twitch about when you pop out to the bin.
+Not only does the super-comfy feel of brushed cotton against your skin help ease away the cares of the day, but the strong vertical lines help to elongate your figure.

 And should you be unfortunate enough to need a hospital stay, why look more sickly than you have to?
 When you’re unwell, morale is everything, so make sure that when you’re looking “pale and interesting,” you do so with as much style as you can muster.